Innovative Strategies Making Concussion Safety the New NormalMarch 25, 2020

 About the Author(s)

-Peter Morrow is SIRC’s Knowledge Mobilization and Communications Specialist, leading innovative campaigns to advance sport and physical activity in Canada.
+Peter Morrow is SIRC’s Communications Specialist, leading innovative campaigns to advance sport and physical activity in Canada.
 He is a multi-sport athlete, currently enjoying soccer, hockey, softball, golf and tennis.

 Federal-Provincial-Territorial Workgroup on Concussions in Sport (2017).
 Concussions in Sport – Framework for Action: Recommendations for Federal-Provincial-Territorial Sport Physical Activity and Recreation Ministers.
 Toronto, ON: Parachute.